 The IBC Program Manager keeps in contact with researchers regarding IBC decisions and requests for additional information.

 A Principal Investigator (PI) applying for IBC approval for research, teaching, or diagnostic activities needs to submit a completed IBC protocol.
-For the application to be processed, it must be signed (electronically) by the PI and any supplemental materials must be included.
+Protocols may be submitted by the PI or their designated lab manager (aka Co-Investigator).

-The IBC protocol form is available via the IBCOP webpage.
+The IBC protocol form is available via the IBC Webpage.

 Examples of significant amendments may include the addition of potentially biohazardous materials, and the addition of materials or procedures that may increase the risks of the research.